How Long to Cook Drumsticks at 375 Degrees Fahrenheit

 The Grill: For That Smoky, Barbecue Flavor

 If you're after a smoky, barbecue-style flavor, grilling is the way to go.
-Preheat your grill to medium heat (around 350 degrees Fahrenheit) and cook the drumsticks for 20-25 minutes, flipping them halfway through.
+Preheat your grill to medium heat (around 350 degrees fahrenheit) and cook the drumsticks for 20-25 minutes, flipping them halfway through.
 The smoky flavor from the grill adds an extra layer of deliciousness.
 Don't forget to brush them with your favorite barbecue sauce during the last 10 minutes of cooking for that extra touch of sweetness and tang.

 The Air Fryer: Quick, Crispy, and Convenient